npmcdn-to-unpkg-bot/craft-ai-client-js/README.md

         presence: 'gisele',
         lightbulbColor: 'purple'
       }
-    }
-  ])
+    },
+    false // Flush immediately the given operations, default is false ])
 .then(function() {
+  // The operations where successfully added to the cache
+  // OR (if specified)
-  // The operations where successfully added
+  // The operations where successfully added to agent context on the server side })
-})
 .catch(function(error) {
   // Catch errors here